MCreator/MCreator/plugins/mcreator-localization/help/default/beitem/allow_off_hand.md

 If enabled, the item will be usable in the off-hand (the second hand).

-Contrary to the Java Edition, only a few select items have this option enabled like shields and totems.
+Contrary to the Java Edition, only a few select vanilla items have this option enabled like shields and totems.